 TOP TANZANIA SAFARI FAQS

-To have at least four full days on game drives will give you enough time to see an incredible amount of wildlife.
-Tack on arrival and departure days, travel to and from the national parks and reserves, and we think the optimal time for your safari experience is 6-7 days.
+Having at least four full days on game drives will give you enough time to see an incredible amount of wildlife.
+Tack on arrival and departure days, and travel to and from the national parks and reserves, and we think the optimal time for your safari experience is 6-7 days.

 So in general, Tanzania is more affordable while Kenya has a better travel infrastructure. … Kenya has the larger tourism infrastructure and has more lodges to accommodate globetrotters heading on an African safari, so the cost of a safari in Kenya will likely be less than one in Tanzania.

 Tanzania has three safari circuits, and each one of them, in its own right, would make Tanzania a top wildlife destination.
 The popular Northern circuit with the Serengeti and Ngorongoro Crater offers one of the best classical safaris in Africa, especially if timed with the annual wildebeest migration.